lnshi/node-cayley/README.md

       });
     ```

-  * But because of this query is highly required, we need this piece of query in a lot of other functionalities, we don't want to and shouldn't repeat the code again and again, then we can use `graph.Morphism()` to store this path set into one variable, then at the places we need it we just reuse it by using the `path.Follow(morphism)` and `path.FollowR(morphism)` APIs, like below:
+  * But because of this query is highly required, we need this piece of query in a lot of other functionalities, we don't want to and shouldn't repeat the code again and again, then we can use `graph.Morphism()` to store this path set into one variable, then at the places we need it, we just reuse it by using the `path.Follow(morphism)` and `path.FollowR(morphism)` APIs, like below:

     ```javascript
     // Then we can reuse this path set later.